Equivalent modelling for the fundamental frequency dynamic variation: State-space, impedance, and power-frequency representations: Introduction

 \section{Introduction}

-Stability assessment based on eigenvalue analysis is commonly used in the power systems field.
-The application of this method requires detailed information about all the system elements, including hardware and control parameters.
-This method can be readily applied in conventional power systems since the number of generators is relatively small and their parameters are well known.
-However, most of the new generators are connected to the grid by using electronic interfaces that are more difficult to model~\cite{LasseterGridForming}.
-An alternative method for stability assessment in systems dominated by electronic interfaces is the impedance criterion.
-With this method, only the frequency response of the grid output impedance is required.
-The latter can be obtained by using either numerical simulations or measurements from the real power grid.
-Therefore, detailed information about the grid is not necessary.
-In recent years this fact has motivated researchers to actively contribute to this field, even though the stability criteria are less obvious and more difficult to evaluate~\cite{Small-signal_Methods_Review,Review_Small_signal_modelling}.
+Stability assessment of power systems with high penetration of converter-based resources is an ongoing research problem, with eigenvalue analysis based on state-space models and impedance analysis based on voltage and current transfer functions being two of the most prominent methods~\cite{chen2023small}.
+Aside from fast interactions between the different network components on the electromagnetic scale, the integration of a large number of renewable energy sources via power converter interfaces leads to reduced levels of system inertia~\cite{Power_electronic_integration,milano2018foundations}.
+Consequently, the grid frequency dynamics have recently gained importance as they have been demonstrated to present important implications for stability assessment~\cite{Effect_in_FreqDynamics,DFIG_Frequency_Disturbances}.

-The impedance criterion was firstly introduced by Middlebrook in order to study the stability of interconnected dc-dc converters~\cite{Middlebrook}.
-Later, the basic criterion was adapted by Jian Sun in order to study ac converters connected to a grid~\cite{Jian_Sun_Nyquist}.
-Since these initial developments, many researchers have advanced this fundamental theory and proposed new ways to improve the stability analysis~\cite{New_Impedance-Based_Stability_Analysis,Impedance_Analysis_PowerElectronicSys,Impedance-Based_Adaptive_Controller,Participation_Analysis_ImpedanceMethod,Grey-box_Approach,BlackBox_IJEPES}.
-In parallel, the tools required to perform these analyses such as impedance identification techniques based on measurements have also received important attention~\cite{Identification_review,Identification_MartaMolinas,MIMO_Identification,Real-Time_Impedance-Based_Stability_Assessment}.
+{The application of eigenvalue analysis from state-space models} requires detailed information about all the system elements, including hardware and control parameters.
+This method can be readily applied in conventional power systems since the number of generators is relatively small and their parameters are well-known or simple to estimate based on standard values.
+However, most of the newly-commissioned generators are connected to the grid via electronic interfaces, whose modelling is not straightforward {due to the wide variety of existing controllers} and their parameters may remain hidden due to confidentiality restrictions~\cite{mohammed2022comparison,cecati2025interoperability}.